Serge Lemoyne, "Sans Titre (Abstraction)" 1962 SOLD

 17,5" x 9.5"

 Serge Lemoyne was born in Acton Vale in 1941.
-In the mid-sixties, Lemoyne takes an important part of Quebec’s artistic scene.
-Lemoyne will be alternately the man of the happening, of the live painting, the organizer and the social agitator, the artist of the sound, visual and electronic mediums.
-Today, he is considered as one of the most prominent Quebec painters of his time due to a personal pictorial practice that presents a kind of synthesis of the big post-war plastic movements from here and there.
-Colored, rebel but charming character, Lemoyne was able to defend with uncommon enthusiasm the same ideal throughout his artistic practice: make art accessible to a wider audience.
-Falling Star among the greats of contemporary painting.
-Quebec, Serge Lemoyne was dying in 1998 at the age of 57.
+In the mid-sixties, Lemoyne took up an important part in Quebec’s artistic scene.
+Lemoyne would be alternately the man of the happening, of live painting, the organizer and the social agitator, the artist of sound, visual and electronic media.
+Today, he is considered as one of the most prominent Quebec painters of his time due to a personal pictorial practice that presents a synthesis of the big post-war visual art movements from here and there.
+Coloured, rebellious yet charming character, Lemoyne was able to defend with uncommon enthusiasm the same ideal throughout his artistic practice: make art accessible to a wider audience.
+He was a falling star among the greats of contemporary painting.
+Serge Lemoyne died in 1998 at the age of 57.
 His work is in numerous private and public collections: Musée des beaux-arts de Montréal, Musée national des beaux-arts du Québec, Musée d’Art Contemporain de Montréal, Musée de Rimouski, Musée du Bas St-Laurent, Musée des beaux-arts du Sherbrooke.